fennel-ai/client/docs/pages/data-quality/immutability-versioning.md

-This ensures that all definitions are immutable unless explicitly updated by a human by changing its version, at which point, the change is going via the code review system and can be quality conrolled appropriately.
+This ensures that all definitions are immutable unless explicitly updated by a human by changing its version, at which point, the change is going via the code review system and can be quality controlled appropriately.

 ## Preventive power of immutability